 This setup matters for reading Mars in a chart.
 Mangal in Vedic astrology is not the planet of casual aggression or generalised anger.
 He is the planet brought in to handle a particular kind of obstacle that no other planet in the kundli can dissolve on its own.
 The Sun cannot dharma-talk Tarakasura into surrender.
 Jupiter cannot teach him out of his boon.
 Saturn cannot wait him out, because the boon is not time-bound.
 Mercury cannot negotiate with him, because the asura court has its own preceptor in Shukracharya, and the negotiation channel is closed.

 The cosmic situation requires force, but force of an unusual kind.
-The deva army has tried conventional warfare and lost.
-What is required is not more troops.
-What is required is a single warrior with a custom genetic charter, born specifically to bypass the only loophole the boon left open.
+The deva army has tried conventional warfare and lost, so more troops will not solve the problem.
+What is required is a single warrior with a custom charter, born specifically to pass through the only loophole the boon left open.
 That warrior is Kartikeya.
 The kind of fire he embodies, narrow, custom-shaped, born for one purpose, is the fire that Vedic astrology calls Mangal in the kundli.
-A chart-reader who keeps this initial framing in mind reads Mars more accurately than a reader who treats Mars as a generic aggression-signifier.
+A chart-reader who keeps this initial framing in mind reads Mars more accurately than one who treats Mars as a generic aggression-signifier.

 The Devas Approach Shiva